FullScreenShenanigans/EightBittr/packages/pixelrendr/README.md

 ]
 ```

-Ignoring compression, sprites are stored as a Number[].
+Before compression is applied, sprites are stored as Strings containing series of numbers.
 For example:

 ```javascript
 "00000001112"